kmu-alpha/jekyll-now/_posts/2018-01-30-SV_EXPERIENCE09.md

 - Then David told us, "You are free to do things, but you should not lose responsibility for your work."
 - Most US start-up company culture is mostly free but it is common to have responsibilty.
 - Also David told us, "There are a lot of great people on google, and I learn a lot when I work with them.
 And I become enthusiastic not to be harmed by others."
 - Without this, David said nice things to us.
-We really apprecited to David having this opportunity including google tour and saying nice things.
+We really appreciated to David having this opportunity including google tour and saying nice things.

 ## 4. Talk our feelings.
 ![Alt text](../images/SV_experience/180128/06.jpg "05")